personal-projects-emilio/lego-sw-collection-manager/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test:coverage`

+Launches the tests with a coverage report that can be found in /coverage/lcov-report/index.html.

 ### `npm run build`